 CDAA 40th Anniversary

 Join us on Friday, October 9th for a trip back to the Funky 70s to celebrate CDAA’s 40th Anniversary and to come together to support the new CDAA Foundation.
-Because public safety is a priority for all of us … Out of Site Food, Groovy Libations, Cool Cats, Monte Carlo night, Far Out Raffle Prizes, Fab Auctions, Live Pinball Machine, and Much More!!
+Because public safety is a priority for all of us … Out of Sight Food, Groovy Libations, Cool Cats, Monte Carlo Table Games (for entertainment only), Far Out Raffle Prizes, Fab Auctions, Pinball Machines, and Much More!!
+Former Sacramento County Sheriff John McGinness will be our MC for the evening!
+For more information, click here.

 Important Information for John R. Justice Award Recipients